WarwickCIM/ways-py/README.md

 ## Development

-To create the development environment, do the following:
+To create the development environment:

 1. Install python poetry by following the [install instructions](https://python-poetry.org/docs/)
-2. From the top level dir: `poetry shell`
+2. From the top level dir, run `poetry shell`

- - Note: your machine will need python 3.9 available - [install from here](https://www.python.org/downloads/release/python-397/) if you don't have it
+Your machine will need [Python 3.9](https://www.python.org/downloads/release/python-397/) ) available.

 # Emojis on commit messages